ProjectPythia/pythia-foundations/foundations/conda.md

 ## Overview

-{term}`conda` is an open-source, cross-platform, language-agnostic package manager and environment management system that allows you to quickly install, run, and update packages within your work environment(s).
+{term}`Conda` is an open-source, cross-platform, language-agnostic package manager and environment management system that allows you to quickly install, run, and update packages within your work environment(s).

 Here we will cover: